MegaScenes/dataset/README.md

 s5cmd --no-sign-request cp s3://megascenes/databases/main/000/000/database.db ./MegaScenes/databases/main/000/000/database.db
 ```

+#### Downloading subsets of MegaScenes
+It is possible to use s5cmd to define subsets of MegaScenes to download; this is done with `s5cmd run` with a text file of s5cmd commands.
+For more information, see s5cmd's documentation on [running multiple commands in parallel](https://github.com/peak/s5cmd/blob/master/README.md#run-multiple-commands-in-parallel).

 ### List MegaScenes directory contents on AWS
 List directory contents on AWS: `s5cmd --no-sign-request ls <bucket_url>`
 This command is helpful to see what items are in each directory before downloading them to the local machine.